 What happens when we can’t reach the homeownerWe obviously can’t reach the homeowner directly one hundred percent of the time.

 - No answer: If the call isn’t answered at all, Talkbox will re-queue the appointment to call back in another twenty minutes before calling them back.
 We do this until about thirty minutes past the originally scheduled appointment time.

 - Voicemail: Talkbox will leave an automated message asking the homeowner to call someone back to confirm their appointment.
 Alternate numbers will be called as with a no answer.

-There are a few behaviors that can be key in an application detecting whether a live person or an answering machine is answering a call.
+How does Talkbox know it reached a person or a machine?There are a few behaviors that can be key in an application detecting whether a live person or an answering machine is answering a call.
 Nothing is one hundred percent accurate.